 “Early Opera: Production and Counter-production”, originally written for the Early Music magazine Goldberg, found after its demise at Early Music World.

-He constructed a scale model of the stage of the London Dorset Garden Theatre, showing the scenery for the finale of Purcell en Betterton's Dioclesian, which premiered there.
+He constructed a scale model of the stage of the London Dorset Garden Theatre, showing the scenery for the finale of Purcell and Betterton's Dioclesian, which premiered there.
 His reconstruction of this masque was published i.a. in the BBC 3 Yearbook 1995.
-He used the model also as the background for computer animations of his reconstructed scenes from Dioclesian and the finale of The Fairy-Queen (The Chinese Garden, see Early MusicXXXIII/4).
+He used the model also as the background for computer animations of his reconstructed scenes from Dioclesian, King Arthur and The Fairy Queen (The Chinese Garden, see Early MusicXXXIII/4).

 He has also compiled a database of illustrations relevant to baroque theatre, a subject about which he and his wife both write and lecture.